-Melbourne Art Fair 2025: A daring edition
+Melbourne Art Fair 2025: A Bold Edition

-Melbourne Art Fair 2025
+©Melbourne Art Fair 2025

-Melbourne Art Fair 2025
+©Melbourne Art Fair 2025

 A Promising 2025 Edition

-Melbourne Art Fair 2025
+©Melbourne Art Fair 2025

 Leading International Commissions

-The 2025 edition will feature two works commissioned from renowned international artists.
-In partnership with the Queensland Art Gallery | Gallery of Modern Art (QAGOMA), Singaporean multidisciplinary artist Dawn Ng will present a new video work exploring the nature of time through a hypnotic cascade of colors.
-This work will subsequently join QAGOMA's permanent collection, enriching the institution's artistic heritage.
+The 2025 edition will feature two commissioned works from renowned international artists.
+In partnership with the Queensland Art Gallery | Gallery of Modern Art (QAGOMA), Singaporean multidisciplinary artist Dawn Ng will present a new video work exploring the nature of time through a hypnotic cascade of color.
+This work will subsequently join QAGOMA's permanent collection, further enriching the institution's artistic heritage.

-In addition, in collaboration with the Govett-Brewster Art Gallery | Len Lye Centre, Auckland-based artist Yona Lee will develop a large-scale installation questioning the meaning of sculpture in the digital age.
-This work will also become part of the partner gallery's permanent collection, demonstrating MAF's commitment to supporting ambitious and innovative artistic projects.
+Furthermore, in collaboration with the Govett-Brewster Art Gallery | Len Lye Centre, Auckland-based artist Yona Lee will develop a large-scale installation exploring the meaning of sculpture in the digital age.
+This work will also be added to the partner gallery's permanent collection, demonstrating the MAF's commitment to supporting ambitious and innovative artistic projects.

 A Platform for Indigenous Artists

-Melbourne Art Fair 2025
+©Melbourne Art Fair 2025

-A Rich and Diversified Program
+A Rich and Diverse Program

-Melbourne Art Fair 2025
+©Melbourne Art Fair 2025

 For more information https://melbourneartfair.com.au

-The experiences and culture that define us
+Experiences and a culture that define us

 Subscribe to our newsletter